chrisgibbo/Tailwind_Navbar_Own_Use/README.md

+# Tailwind Navbar - Own Use

-# navbar using Tailwind for local own projects
+Added nabvar component using Tailwind CSS for future use

-Added nabvar component using Tailwind CSS for future use Responsive design, JS added on hamburger menu icon
+Responsive design, JS added on hamburger menu icon